minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/lamija-fatic/GPIO_requirements/functional_requirements.rst

    Expected Result: The system correctly identifies and reports the HIGH state of the pin.

-.. req:: Output Mode Configuration
-    :id: REQ_INT3_1731028086015
-    :status: Draft
-    :date-released:
-    :priority: Low
-    :submitted-by: Lamija Fatić
-    :modified-by:
-    :category: Functional
-    :safety-asil:
-    :references:
-    :verification-and-validation:

-    The system must provide the ability to configure GPIO pins in output mode.

-    Precondition: GPIO pin must be available for configuration.

-    Action: The system sets the GPIO pin mode to output using the GPIOx_MODER register.

-    Expected Result: The pin functions as an output, sending signals to external components.

-.. req:: Analog Mode Configuration
-    :id: REQ_INT3_173102808616
-    :status: Draft
-    :date-released:
-    :priority: Low
-    :submitted-by: Lamija Fatić
-    :modified-by:
-    :category: Functional
-    :safety-asil:
-    :references:
-    :verification-and-validation:

-    The system must provide the ability to configure GPIO pins in analog mode.

-    Precondition: GPIO pin must be available for configuration.

-    Action: The system sets the GPIO pin mode to analog using the GPIOx_MODER register.

-    Expected Result: The pin functions as an analog interface for ADC/DAC operations.

 .. req:: Alternate Function Mode Configuration
     :id: REQ_INT3_173102808711
     :status: Draft